Vai al contenuto principale

 (iii) responses to declining birth rates, which make it increasingly important to better support families in their caregiving and educational responsibilities.

-“Our analyses,” emphasized Andrea Gavosto, Director of the Fondazione Agnelli, “suggest that increasing participation and reducing inequalities cannot be achieved through expanding places alone.
+“Our analyses,” emphasized Andrea Gavosto, Director of the Fondazione Agnelli, “suggest that increasing participation and reducing inequalities cannot be achieved through expanding the number of places alone.
 While expansion remains necessary—and we will soon see whether the PNRR reduces territorial disparities—it is not sufficient to ensure equitable access or improve quality.
 Policies must address access criteria, reduce the gap between parental leave and guaranteed placement, lower fees for low-income families, and strengthen monitoring and evaluation mechanisms.”

 The press release and the summary document (in Italian) are attached below.